DIY Plastics Kit

 - A rubber foot for the plastic case

-- Four long screws (PB2.3x8mm self-tapping cross head screws)
+- Four long screws (PB2.3x8mm self-tapping cross head screw)

-- Four short screws (PB2.3x4mm self-tapping cross head screws)
+- Four short screws (PB2.3x4mm self-tapping cross head screw)

 Step 1: Mainboard Attachment

 Attach the mainboard to the case using the four short screws.

 Peel the adhesive tape off of the back of the wifi antenna, and attach the antenna to the top case, paying attention to the following important rules: